3emSeyBey/Budget-Planner/VERCEL_DEPLOYMENT.md

    - Vercel will automatically detect it's a Node.js project

 3. **Set environment variables**:
-   - Go to your project settings
+   - Go to your project settings in Vercel dashboard
-   - Navigate to "Environment Variables"
+   - Navigate to "Environment Variables" tab
+   - Click "Add New"
+   - Name: `DATABASE_URL`
-   - Add `DATABASE_URL` with your database connection string
+   - Value: Your database connection string
+   - Environment: Production, Preview, Development (select all)
+   - Click "Save"

 4. **Deploy**: Vercel will automatically deploy on every push to main branch